florence-bockting/prior_elicitation/CONTRIBUTING.md

 ## Documentation related changes

 If you are looking to improve or fix documentation, you need to be able to build the documentation locally to check that your changes work properly.
+Helpful tools in this respect are for example: [black](https://black.readthedocs.io/en/stable/index.html) (Python formatter) and [flake8](https://flake8.pycqa.org/en/latest/) (Python linter).

 * Create an environment